AI

 Gemini

-Install with the Gemini CLI from the downloaded file:
+Install with the Gemini CLI directly from GitHub:

 gemini skills install https://github.com/carboneio/carbone-skill.git

-To limit it to the current project only, add --scope workspace to either command:
+To limit it to the current project only, add --scope workspace:

 OpenAI Codex